 On the surface, Aaliyah is just your everyday, fifteen-year-old girl.
-“I grew up in Elko.
-I was born here, but I’d like to go to Austrailia; it looks like it would be fun.
-Next year, I’ll be a freshman next year; I like to play volleyball and sing.
-I also make and edit my own videos, and write horror stories, but they all come out so cringy (bad).
+“I grew up in Elko; I was born here.
+I’d like to go to Australia day; it looks like it would be fun.
+Next year, I’ll be a freshman; I like to play volleyball and sing.
+I make and edit my own videos.
+I also write horror stories, but they all come out so cringy (bad).
 I like to read a lot too, mostly the Maze Runner.”

-Three days after the benefit concert, one of Aaliyah’s friends actually attempted suicide.
+Three days after the benefit concert, one of Aaliyah’s friends attempted suicide.
 “She just got really depressed.
 I didn’t have any contact with her at the time.
-But I would tell someone who was battling with thoughts of suicide not to give up…take time to realize how much you mean to someone.
+However, I would tell someone who was battling with thoughts of suicide not to give up.
+Take time to realize how much you mean to someone.
 I got you!
 It’s important, but sometimes it can be hard to talk about.
 Society may have certain rules they want everyone to fit into, and if you (her fellow teens) don’t fit into what it says you should be, then you may feel like an outcast.
-You may feel a lot of pressure, but everyone else is taken.
-Be you.”
+You may feel a lot of pressure to fit in, but everyone else is taken; be you.”

 That’s right, Aaliyah!
 We hope you, and the rest of the youth in our town, remember that you’re never too young to make a difference in someone’s life.